Skip to main content

 Yes, he remembered the day.
 He wouldn't forget it till his last breath.
 She was his first love.
 Never had a girl made him smile at her silly jokes and childish simplicity like she had.
 No one knew his unexpressed feelings and thoughts better.
 He was never good with words and actions.
 He expected her to understand that.
 He expected her to know him.
 He closed a file and looked out at the pouring rain.

-"All I want is a little prove that he cares, he can show as a friend if not more."
+"All I want is a little proof that he cares, he can show as a friend if not more."
 Ajab was thinking aloud.
 She was hiding this relationship from her closest people, her friends, and her family, and playing with their trust for his sake.

-Ajab felt like a bird, trapped in a cage of social norms, rules and duties.
+Ajab felt like a bird trapped in a cage of social norms, rules and duties.
 Her heart desired to fly free at times.
 His love had tied her down.
 Was this the life she wanted?

-They were friends then, he had laughed and made a joke even when his eyes said he feared losing her.
-His fear had made him come and confess maybe.
+They were friends then, he had laughed and made a joke, even when his eyes said he feared losing her.
+His fear had made him come and confess, maybe.
 She was taken aback as a lone teardrop fell from her eyes.
-Today, two years hence, he had always said he was hers forever but never talked of tying the knot.
+Today, two years hence, he had always said he was hers forever, but never talked of tying the knot.
 She sensed he feared his father's rejection and hers...
-She had led herself to believe one day, someday he would hold her hand and say,
+She had led herself to believe one day, someday, he would hold her hand and say,

-" Ajab let's fight for love together!"
+" Ajab, let's fight for love together!"

 She waited so long for that day.
 Not anymore.
 Her heart wanted answers.

 She dialled the number.
 It was not saved on either of their phones.
 He was startled at the ring.
 The number flashed on his screen.
 He had a lot of questions as well.
 But he couldn't pick up the call, because he was in a Meeting.
 He decided to call her later.
 But he was so lost in his work that he forgot to call her altogether.
-Ajabde expected a text on the second anniversary but there was none.
+Ajabde expected a text on the second anniversary, but there was none.
 Not because he was busy, but because he didn't like to express these things openly.
 She was ok with it, she was ok with all the circumstances he kept in front of her.
 But today she was frustrated, she was angry.
 She wanted to be with him.
 Wanted to scream ...
-Why so many restrictions in their relationship.
+Why so many restrictions in their relationship?
 She was suffocated.
 She wiped her tears and decided to meet him the next morning.

 But she was standing there, staring at him with so many questions in her eyes and tears.

-'Can I get your precious five minutes Sir?"
+'Can I get your precious five minutes, Sir?"
 Her formal voice made him look up worried.
 She wiped away the tears quickly.

 'Are you all right?''

-" No am not!"
+" No, I'm not!"

 "Are you ill?"
 He frowned, his worried eyes met her teary ones.

 " I know where we are!
-I waited too long Pratap.
+I waited too long, Pratap.
 I can't do this anymore."
-She sobbed making him turn pale.
+She sobbed, making him turn pale.
 His Ajab was strong.
 She never cried.

 " Wha...
 Why are you..."

 " You heard me, I don't have the strength.
-Two years have passed and we are like this Pratap and it seems like you want to stay like this forever.
+Two years have passed, and we are like this, Pratap, and it seems like you want to stay like this forever.
 Talking formally in front of people.
 Not meeting alone.
 Not even saving each other's numbers.
 You want this to continue for how long?
 Till we get married to other people?"

 " You know I am serious."

-" I don't Pratap, I really doubt it now.
+" I don't, Pratap, I really doubt it now.
 Look at you, we are alone in your chambers and yet you are being formal!"

 He closed his eyes and let out a sigh.
 She was right.
 He couldn't help being extra conscious all the time.